 Outstanding undergraduate OSU students who have completed 105 of their required 180 credits (or more for some undergraduate programs) toward their degree with an overall GPA of 3.25 or better are eligible to apply to an OSU Accelerated Master's Platform during the winter term of their junior year.
-The master’s program will notify co-degree applicants of admissions decisions during spring term with a few acceptions.
+The master’s program will notify co-degree applicants of admissions decisions during spring term with a few exceptions.
 Accepted students will normally matriculate into the master’s program during the following fall term.
+Postbaccalaureate students do not qualify for AMP.

 Successful applicants are allowed to apply a maximum of 12 graduate credits (taken for a letter grade and not including blanket-numbered courses), taken as an undergraduate, to both their undergraduate and master’s degrees.
 An illustration of how this would work for an undergraduate program requiring 180 credit hours is shown below.
 (Note that some undergraduate programs require more than 180 credit hours.)